sylph01/project-asmr-slides/slides.md

 In a memory-constrained environment, it's better to have multiple-call APIs instead of one-shot APIs, because to use the one-shot API, you need twice the memory of the original string.

 <!--
+Note that we only implemented APIs with updates and finishes, instead of the API that encrypts the whole buffer, or the one-shot APIs.

 With multiple-call APIs, we can process partially encrypted strings (send them) then free that buffer to continue with the rest.

 You can of course write wrappers though.